sttoracle/ORACASB/README.md

 The Access Map shows points of origin for both normal (green dot) and suspicious (red dot) events.
 Click links in the summary information to see more details.

 > The other summary cards on the Dashboard Summary tab, such as Suspicious and normal IP addresses, display statistics for specific types of activity that may or may not be suspicious.
-For each summary card, you can :  View the summary statistics displayed, Hover over parts of the card to see additional information in pop-ups, and to identify links, click any link in the card to see more detailed information, click the Help icon Image of Help icon in the upper-right corner to see online help about the type of information displayed in any particular card.
+For each summary card, you can:  View the summary statistics displayed, Hover over parts of the card to see additional information in pop-ups, and to identify links, click any link in the card to see more detailed information, click the Help icon Image of Help icon in the upper-right corner to see online help about the type of information displayed in any particular card.

 ## **Exercise 2.
 Sanctioned Application Onboarding**
 ___